mtanveer1/Large-scale-least-squares-twin-SVMs/README.md

 Please cite the following paper if you are using this code.

 Reference:
-1. M. Tanveer, S. SHARMA, and K. MUHAMMAD.
-"Large scale least squares twin SVMs."
+1. M. Tanveer, S. SHARMA, and K. MUHAMMAD (2020).
+"Large scale least squares twin SVMs", ACM Transactions on Internet Technology https://doi.org/10.1145/3398379

 For more details please refer to the paper.

-If you have problems about this software, please contact: msc1703141010@iiti.ac.in
+If you have problems about this software, please contact: msc1703141010@iiti.ac.in or mtanveer@iiti.ac.in

 11/04/2020